Open doors to new members

 - At least one prepared speech will be a testimonial by a club member on her/his experience and the impact of Toastmasters on his/her life.

-- Longer breaks and more networking time.
+- There will be longer breaks and more networking time.

 What support is available from the District?